porn-records/Porn-Records/submit_here/strict.adult.mypdns.cloud/README.md

 # The strict anti adult files
-These files will contain domains which primary is used to host non-adult related contents and for that you might feel like experience a number of [FalsePositive][FalsePositive]s while they are in there right blacklists.
+These files will contain domains which primary is used to host non-adult related contents and for that you might feel like experience a number of [FalsePositive][FalsePositive]s while they are in the right blacklists.

 You will find records like `*.blogspot.TLD` including subdomains like: